cjkcr/x-mcp/README.md

 * "Delete that draft"
 * "Reply to tweet 1234567890 with 'Great point!
 Thanks for sharing.'"
 * "Create a draft reply to tweet 1234567890 saying 'I completely agree with this perspective.'"
+* "Retweet tweet 1234567890"
+* "Quote tweet 1234567890 with comment 'This is exactly what I was thinking!'"
+* "Create a draft quote tweet for 1234567890 with comment 'Amazing insight here'"

 ## Troubleshooting